ezio416/nadeoapi-docs/docs/core/records/account-records-v2.md

   query:
     - name: gameMode
       type: string
-      description: The game mode of the requested records (e.g. for Stunt maps)
+      description: The game mode of the requested records
-      required: false
+      default: "TimeAttack"
+    - name: length
+      type: integer
+      description: The number of records to retrieve
+      default: 1000
+      max: 1000
+    - name: offset
+      type: integer
+      description: The number of records to skip
+      default: 0
 ---

 Gets records for the currently authenticated account.